Bio Iridescent Sequin

 The Bio Iridescent Sequin manifests as a holistic alternative to the hazardous plastic sequin.
 Made entirely from cellulose, the most abundant plant-based polymer which is present in all plants, the material’s origin and compostable nature form a biological circle.
 Cellulose is a highly renewable, abundant and carbon-sequestering raw material providing functional, economic and environmental benefits.

-Inspired by the way colourful beetle and butterfly wings shimmer iridescently and nevertheless are a part of naturally occurring biological lifecycles, these sequins gives rise to colourful effects by means of their inherent cellulosic structure.
+Inspired by the way colourful beetle and butterfly wings shimmer iridescently and nevertheless is a part of naturally occurring biological lifecycles, these sequins give rise to colourful effects by means of their inherent cellulosic structure.
 Light hitting this structure is reflected into vibrant, glittering colours, a phenomenon also known as ‘structural colouration’.
 In this way, the Bio Iridescent Sequin is free of petrochemicals, metals or pigments and becomes a non-toxic and colourfast alternative.

 This Bio Iridescent Sequin presents a major step for the fashion industry to transition towards the renewable economy, providing a healthier and more environmentally sustainable approach to shimmering colouration whilst not compromising on aesthetics.
-It reimagines the fashion industry’s material landscape through use of renewable materials such as cellulose and innovates the preconceived aesthetics of ‘Sustainable Fashion’ to an identity that is more telling of the times we live in.
+It reimagines the fashion industry’s material landscape through the use of renewable materials such as cellulose and innovates the preconceived aesthetics of ‘Sustainable Fashion’ to an identity that is more telling of the times we live in.

 Information submitted by the maker and edited by the Future Materials Bank.